 Frequently Asked Questions

-We know that for many organisations, booking a workshop on Te Tiriti o Waitangi can feel like a big step — and you may have questions about what’s involved.
+We know that for many organisations, booking a workshop on Te Tiriti o Waitangi can feel like a big step, and you may have questions about what’s involved.
 Below we’ve answered some of the most common questions we hear about our workshops.
-If you don’t see your question here, feel free to contact us — we’re happy to help.
+If you don’t see your question here, feel free to contact us, we’re happy to help.

 FAQs

-What is the difference between Te Tiriti o Waitangi and the Treaty of Waitangi?
+What’s the difference between Te Tiriti o Waitangi and the Treaty of Waitangi?

 Who are the workshops for?